burcuku/home/_pages/service.md

 * AEC Member, [CAV'18](http://cavconference.org/2018/), the Int.
 Conf. on Computer Aided Verification

 ## Reviewer for manuscripts:
+* Transactions on Software Engineering and Methodology (TOSEM), 2022
 * Journal of Systems & Software, Elsevier, 2022
 * Science of Computer Programming, Elsevier, 2021
 * ACM Transactions on Programming Languages and Systems (TOPLAS), 2018